Neural-Ninja/Hybrid-Stoformer-AIP/README.md

 - **Loss Function:** Charbonnier loss (ε=10^-3)
 - **Optimizer:** Adam (β1=0.9, β2=0.999)
 - **Learning Rate:** 3×10^-4, gradually reduced to 10^-6 using cosine annealing.

+---

+## Licensing

+This project is licensed under the **MIT License**.
+See the [LICENSE](LICENSE) file for more details.

+---

+## Citation

+If you use this code in your research, please cite the following paper: